canonical/k8s-snap/docs/src/snap/howto/epa.md

 lscpu
 ```

-The ouptut should include information on the CPUs like this example:
+The output should include information on the CPUs like this example:

 ```
 ....